 Western Sky personal loans- have you seen the advertisements?

-As I was doing research for last week’s post on payday loans, I ran across the Western Sky Financial website.
-I had seen the ads for personal loans on TV for the last year or so, but hadn’t paid much attention since I teach people to avoid the bondage of debt.
+As I was doing research for a post on payday loans, I ran across the Western Sky Financial website.
+I had seen the ads for these personal loans on TV for the last year or so, but hadn't paid much attention since I teach people to avoid the bondage of debt.

 But once I found their site and read the information about their personal loans and their business model, I knew I had to write about it.

-I don’t usually write about a particular business or product on my blog, but I felt that Western Sky Financial was “worthy”, and not in a good way.
+I don't usually write about a particular business or personal loan product on my blog, but I felt that Western Sky Financial was “worthy”, and not in a good way.

 Why?